QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ## A general method of computation

-In the above demonstration, we study the dynamic transitions of the economy associated with various fiscal policy experiments.
-In these experiments, we maintain the assumption that lump sum taxes are absent ($\delta_{yt}=0, \delta_{ot}=0$).
+In the above illustrations, we studied  dynamic transitions  associated with various fiscal policy experiments.

+In these experiments, we maintained the assumption that lump sum taxes are absent ($\delta_{yt}=0, \delta_{ot}=0$).

 In this section, we investigate the transition dynamics when the lump sum taxes are present.

-In fact, the lump sum taxation will be a useful tool for the government to facilitate transfers between cohorts.
+The government will use  lump sum taxes and transfers  to redistribute resources across successive generations.

-Noticeably, activating lump sum taxes will break down the closed form solution which we use for simulating the transitional paths in the previous sections, as now the optimal consumption and saving plans depend on future prices and tax rates.
-Therefore, we switch to a more general way of solving for the transitional paths, which is to find the model solution as a fixed point.
+Including  lump sum taxes will break down the closed form solution because now  optimal consumption and saving plans will  depend on future prices and tax rates.

+Therefore, we use  a more general way of solving for equilibriunm  transitional paths that involves computing them as a fixed point in a mapping from sequences to sequences.

 We elaborate on the equilibrium conditions as we define in section {ref}`sec-equilibrium`, which characterize the fixed point